-Argentina is the second-largest country in South America and the largest among Spanish-speaking nations.
-The secret is out: with its gorgeous landscapes, amazing cities, and lively culture, Argentina is a traveler's paradise.
-Nature lovers will revel in the country's mountain peaks, stunning waterfalls, and the scenery of the lush Lake District—with its glorious lakes and snow-capped mountains—as well as Patagonia's glacier-carved landscapes and painted Andean deserts.
-City slickers will adore fabulous Buenos Aires, full of opportunities to learn Spanish, dance the tango, and interact with dynamic and beautiful porteños (Buenos Aires locals).
+Argentina is the second largest country in South America and is the largest among Spanish-speaking nations.
+The secret is out: with its gorgeous landscapes, cosmopolitan cities, and lively culture, Argentina is a traveler's paradise.
+Nature lovers will revel in the country’s mountain peaks, amazing waterfalls, the lush Lake District with its glorious lakes and white-tipped mountains, and Patagonia’s glacier-carved landscapes and painted Andean deserts.
+City slickers will adore fabulous Buenos Aires, full of opportunities to learn Spanish, dance the sexy tango, and interact with dynamic and beautiful porteños (Buenos Aires locals).

-Buenos Aires, the capital and largest city of Argentina, is located on the southern shore of the Río de la Plata, along the southeastern coast of the South American continent.
-Built by Europeans, this vibrant city overflows with energy and is home to attractive residents known as porteños (people of the port).
-The food is fresh and innovative, the shopping ranges from designer labels to street vendors, and the nightlife will keep you entertained throughout your basketball tour.
+Buenos Aires is the capital and largest city in Argentina.
+It is located on the southern shore of the Río de la Plata on the southeastern coast of the South American continent.
+Built by Europeans, this vibrant city overflows with energy and brims with attractive residents called porteños (people of the port).
+The food is fresh and innovative, the shopping ranges from designer labels to street hawkers, and nightlife will keep you swinging all night long.

 Tour Example: